Fairness in Ranking: A Survey: Fair Supervised learning

-\spara{Fairness Definition.} The fairness definition is based on the assumption that rankings are fair when the decisions on candidate placements are drawn from a Bernoulli distribution (coin tosses).
-The algorithm assures that the number of protected candidates does not fall far below a required minimum percentage $p$ at any point in the ranking, by formulating this fairness as a statistical significance test to test whether a ranking was likely to have been produced by a Bernoulli process.

-\algofair operates in a binary group setting and is concerned with disparate impact, as it does not take any notion of merit into account for its re-ranking strategy.
-It accepts a ranking prefix of length $k$ as fairly representing the protected group, if the number $\btau_{\group{}}$ of protected items is not significantly i.e. $\alpha$ lower than the minimum target proportion $p$: $F\left(\btau_{\group{}}\; k, p\right)>\alpha$ with $F$ being the binomial cumulative distribution function.
-If this condition holds for each ranking prefix $k=1, \ldots, n$, the entire ranking is accepted.
+\spara{Fairness Definition.} \revv{This work builds on~\citet{yang2017measuring}, discussed in Section~\ref{sec:fair_db:prop}, and adopts a fairness definition} based on the assumption that rankings are fair when the decisions on candidate placement are drawn from a Bernoulli distribution (coin tosses) \revv{that is not impacted by the candidate's sensitive attributes.} \revv{\algofair~\cite{zehlike2017fa} ensures} that the number of protected candidates does not fall far below a required minimum percentage $p$ at any point in the ranking, by formulating this fairness as a statistical significance test of whether a ranking was likely to have been produced by a Bernoulli process.
+In~\citet{zehlike2022fair}, the authors extend the mathematical framework of~\cite{zehlike2017fa} to a multinomial distribution (roll of a dice), and provide a vector of minimum proportions $p_{\{\group{}\}}$, containing one $p$ for each group $\group{}$.
+This way the extended algorithm can handle more than two groups at the same time, while the original operates in a binary group setting.
+Both methods are concerned with disparate impact, as they do not take any notion of merit into account for their re-ranking strategy. \revv{A ranking prefix of length $k$ is considered to fairly represent the protected group if the proportion of protected group members $\alpha$ does not fall below the minimum target proportion $p_{\{\group{}\}}$: $F\left(\btau_{\{\group{}\}}\; k, p_{\{\group{}\}}\right)$, with $F$ corresponding to the} multinomial cumulative distribution function.
+If this condition holds for each prefix $k=1, \ldots, n$, then the entire ranking is considered to be fair.